sjbrown/misc_work/genesis/rules.md

  1. Re-roll - Re-roll **all** the dice in the Dice Pool
  2. Over-dub - take two dice instead of one from the Dice Pool and put them both in your square.
- 3. Sustain - at the moment your turn would normally be skipped because the song part doesn't have an open square for you, place your sustain marker where your square would normally be, and take a turn
+ 3. Sustain - at the moment your turn would normally be skipped because the *Song Part* doesn't have an open square for you, place your sustain marker where your square would normally be, and take a turn
  4. Rock out - Re-roll only **some** of the dice in the Dice Pool.
 Roll all Dice whose values equal those shown by the secondary bubble.